nanoman689/interview_questions/README.md

 ### Explain CSS sprites, and how you would implement them on a page or site.
 A CSS sprite is a big image containing several background images at once.
 It’s a collection of images combined in one big image.
 You choose the background image you want to show by playing with the dimensions of the element (which acts like a viewport) and the background position.

--Bandwidth: you just have 1 HTTP request for one image, and the combined image is often lighter than separate images combined
+- Bandwidth: you just have 1 HTTP request for one image, and the combined image is often lighter than separate images combined

--Rendering: as soon as the sprite is called and displayed once (and even cached), you can re-use it with other elements.
+- Rendering: as soon as the sprite is called and displayed once (and even cached), you can re-use it with other elements.
 Works well with the :hover pseudo-state.
 There’s no blinking.

--Maintenance: it’s easier in Photoshop or Sketch to export a single asset with everything
+- Maintenance: it’s easier in Photoshop or Sketch to export a single asset with everything

 Say you had three flags in a row, your CSS would look like this: